mbianchidev/mbianchidev/public-speaking/CFPs/I-explained-k8s-to-my-grandma.md

 ## Description / Abstract

-In this lighthearted and engaging lightning talk, I share my unconventional approach to demystifying Kubernetes by explaining it to my Italian grandma, using food analogies.
-Picture a scene where I'm enjoying a big plate of spaghetti, and my dear grandma, totally unaware of the deep tech world I work in, curiously asks about my job (like she does every xmas).
+Picture a scene where I'm enjoying a big plate of spaghetti, and my dear grandma, totally unaware of the deep tech world I work in, curiously asks about my job, like she does every xmas.
-Seizing the opportunity, I went deep into the rabbit hole of container orchestration, trying to make it relatable through her favorite topic—food!
+Seizing this wonderful opportunity, I dove deep into the rabbit hole of container orchestration, trying to make it relatable through her favorite topic—food!

-Join me as I walk you through the entertaining narrative of equating Kubernetes to the art of serving homemade biscuits as they were apps.
+I ended up explaining Kubernetes to her and she started serving homemade biscuits as they were apps.

 ## Benefits to the Ecosystem